A Detailed Guide to API Development

 Just as the process of how APIs work is an easy one to understand, the argument for why every company should be using APIs is an easy one to make.

-Similarly, APIs make making connections easy, though in this case instead of connecting people, they connect apps or services.
+Similarly, APIs make making connections easy, though in this case, instead of connecting people, they connect apps or services.

 One platform, let’s say a local bookstore, provides on its website a way for users to not only browse their inventory, but, through an API, also browse the inventory of a warehouse from which the local bookstore can order if it does not have a desired title in stock.
-In this example, the API connects customer with product, which results in a profit for the local bookstore.
+In this example, the API connects customer with product, resulting in a profit for the local bookstore.

 Related: Why API integration is critical

-intuitive, but also anticipate their needs and preferences.
+Web users are increasingly sophisticated in their tastes for services that are not only intuitive, but also anticipate their needs and preferences.
 A robust ecosystem of APIs on your platform is necessary if you’re going to keep these users—and the suite of app allegiances they each carry—engaged with your product.
 This makes for a more used (and “stickier”) service.

 Example